infrahq/infra/CONTRIBUTING.md

 for your commit message.
 The type must be one of `fix`, `feat`, `improve`, or `maintain`.
 These types are documented in the [commitlint config file](.github/commitlint.config.js).

+## Contributor License Agreement

+All contributors also need to fill out the Infra's Contributor License Agreement (CLA) before changes can be merged.
+Infra's CLA assistant bot will automatically prompt for signatures from contributors on pull requests that require it.